 For a no annual fee card, the IHG Traveler Card is quite solid — it has an excellent welcome bonus, no foreign transaction fees, and even has useful perks, like a fourth night free on award redemptions.

-- The card has a $99 annual fee, which is obviously higher than $0, but still reasonable
+- The card has a $99 annual fee, which is higher than $0, but still reasonable

 - The card has a welcome bonus of 140,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.

 - The card offers incremental perks in the long run that make it worthwhile, including IHG Platinum status for as long as you have the card (with no spending requirement), a free night certificate on your account anniversary every year, up to $50 in United TravelBank Cash every year, and much more